vaib-dev/Courses/5-dbms/4-database-architecture.md

 ## Concurrent modifications

-Several applications or users often need to share the same data source.
-This sharing can lead to problems if they try to access a record concurrently, that is, if they try to process the same data source record at the same time.
-To ensure the integrity of a data source, concurrent transactions must execute as if they were isolated from each other.
-The changes of one transaction to a data source must be concealed from all other transactions until that transaction is committed.
-To do otherwise, runs the risk of open transactions being exposed to interim inconsistent images of the data source, and consequently, corrupting the data source.

-To prevent users from corrupting the data in this way, the database management system (DBMS) must coordinate concurrent access.
+Whenever, the same data is accessed by many users or applications this situation is called concurrency.
+To resolve this problem we need to process the same data as if it is isolated from each other.
+This means, if multiple transactions takes place at a same time then first we will complete the instructions of first task then only we will move to next task.
+Through, this there will be no conflicts.
+But some times we have to run multiple transactions at a same time.
+To solve this problem we have concurrency control protocol.
 The concurrency control protocol can be divided into three categories:

+1. **Time-stamp protocol**: Time-stamp based Protocols The most commonly used concurrency protocol is the timestamp based protocol.
+This protocol uses either system time or logical counter as a timestamp.
+Every transaction has a timestamp associated with it, and the ordering is determined by the age of the transaction.
+A transaction created at 0002 clock time would be older than all other transactions that come after it.

-1. **Lock based protocol**: Lock-based Protocols Database systems equipped with lock-based protocols use a mechanism by which any transaction cannot read or write data until it acquires an appropriate lock on it.
+2. **Lock based protocol**: Lock-based Protocols Database systems equipped with lock-based protocols use a mechanism by which any transaction cannot read or write data until it acquires an appropriate lock on it.
 There are four types of lock protocols available:

    a) Simplistic Lock Protocol: These protocols allow transactions to obtain a lock on every object before a 'write' operation is performed.
 Transactions may unlock the data item after completing the ‘write’ operation.